GMC Savana Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a GMC Savana are $1,154 a year with full coverage.
-Comprehensive insurance costs around $206 each year, collision costs $330, and liability is $460.
+U.S. average auto insurance rates for a GMC Savana are $1,154 annually with full coverage.
+Comprehensive insurance costs around $206, collision costs $330, and liability coverage is $460.
 Liability-only insurance costs around $510 a year, with high-risk driver insurance costing $2,492 or more.
-Teen drivers pay the most at $4,524 a year or more.
+Teenage drivers pay the highest rates at $4,524 a year or more.

 Average premium for full coverage: $1,154

-These estimates include $500 deductibles, bodily injury liability limits of 30/60, and includes uninsured motorist and medical coverage.
-Rates include averaging for all U.S. states and Savana models.
+Estimates include $500 policy deductibles, 30/60 liability coverage, and includes medical and UM/UIM coverage.
+Estimates are averaged for all U.S. states and for different Savana trim levels.

-Choosing to live in a large city can make a big difference on insurance rates.
-Areas with sparse population are statistically proven to have a lower frequency of collision claims than larger metro areas.
+Choosing to live in a large city has a large influence on insurance rates.
+Areas with sparse population have fewer collision claims than densely populated cities.

 Use the form below to get customized rates for your location.